mtluscik99/ServerZTW/README.md

 GET   /users             - list of all users
 GET   /users/user        - shows particular user
-PATCH /users/edit-profile- update particular user by changing at least 1 field GET   /users/trips       - shows list of all trip offerts that users are taking part in publisher id (auth-token) needed in header request)
+PATCH /users/edit-profile- update particular user by changing at least 1 field GET   /users/trips       - shows list of all trip offerts that users are taking part in publisher (user id (auth-token) needed in header request)
+PUT   /users/book-trip   - book an offer and save it in a trips array in user(user id (auth-token) needed in header request as user, and offer id needed in  header request as offer to book)

     OFFER:
 GET   /offers             - list of all offers
-POST  /offers/add         - creates a new offer (publisher id (auth-token) needed in header request) GET   /offers/:id         - shows particular offer
+POST  /offers/add         - creates a new offer (publisher id (auth-token) needed in header request) GET   /offers/published-offers - shows list of offers published by user (publisher id (auth-token) needed in header request) GET   /offers/:id         - shows particular offer
 PUT   /offers/:id         - update particular offer by replacing PATCH /offers/:id         - update particular offer by changing at least 1 field